SlugSecurity/site/src/about/faqs.md

 ***

-## Rules
+## Member Rules

-- Treat everyone with respect
+- **Treat everyone with respect** - no personal attacks, harassment, or discrimination
-- Don't be condescending
+- **Don't be condescending** - if someone asks a basic question, answer it or point them to a resource
-- Be friendly to beginners
+- **Be friendly to beginners** - everyone starts somewhere, help them get up to speed
-- Adhere to ethical practices
+- **Adhere to ethical practices** - only hack systems you have permission to access
-- Don't be evil
+- **Don't be evil** - don't use what you learn here to harm people

 Computer crime is a real thing (18 U.S.C.
 1030).
-If you're unsure whether something is unethical, ask us.
+If you're unsure whether something crosses a line, ask around in the community.

 ***